RT-Thread/rt-thread/documentation/posix/README.md

 The rt-thread operating system implements a priority inheritance algorithm to prevent priority inversion.Priority inheritance is the practice of raising the priority of a low-priority thread that occupies a resource to the same level as the highest-priority thread of all the threads waiting for the resource, then executing, and then returning to the initial setting when the low-priority thread releases the resource.Thus, threads that inherit priority prevent system resources from being preempted by any intermediate priority thread.

-For a detailed introduction to priority reversal, please refer to the @ref thread_sync Mutex section.
+For a detailed introduction to priority reversal, please refer to the @ref page_thread_sync Mutex section.

 ## Mutex Lock Control Block